 A companion carer can be life changing for those who are lonely, but still want to remain in their own home.
 Companionship care for the elderly aims to reduce or prevent loneliness in older people.

 Companionship care services provides support for those who are isolated and lonely, but still healthy and happy to remain in their own home.

 Companionship care varies significantly from person to person, but generally aims to reduce or prevent loneliness in an elderly person who might otherwise become isolated.
 This type of care can vary from several hours a day to just a few hours a week, and can make a huge difference to the day-to-day outlook of someone who would be totally alone.
+Live in companionship is a fantastic support for older people who may be bereaved or socially isolated.
 Loneliness is a huge problem as it can cause depression and exacerbate illnesses and conditions.
 Social interaction is what people live for, whether that person is an introvert or an extrovert, the network of friends and family that surround them help them to feel valued and supported.

 Loneliness has serious consequences on health and in turn cost implications for health and social services.
 The SCIE says that,

 “Social isolation and loneliness have a detrimental effect on health and wellbeing.
 Studies show that being lonely or isolated can have an impact on blood pressure, and is closely linked to depression.”

 Loneliness is a vicious cycle; the longer a person feels lonely, the more lonely they become.
 In time they can become detached from society and find it difficult to reconnect and interact with groups or people.
 Demographically men over the age of 60 are far more likely to suffer from loneliness than any other group in society and, most worryingly, less likely to seek help or address the problem.